chlobeau/moveAppHomeRange/README.md

-# Kernel Home Range
+# Home range (Kernel Utilization Distribution)

 MoveApps

 Github repository: https://github.com/chlobeau/moveAppsHomeRange

 ## Description
+This app uses kernel density estimation to define the utilization distribution.
+See Worton (1989) to learn more about kernel density estimation.

 The app generates a shapefile and an interactive plot of kernel home-range at the desired percent level estimated using the R package `adehabitatHR`.
+It generates a single polygon and home-range area value that includes all individuals in the dataset (population level, not individual level).

+To account for autocorrelation in the data we recommend filtering to one location per week.

+### References
+Worton, B. J. (1989) Kernel methods for estimating the utilization distribution in home-range studies.
+Ecology, 70, 164–168

+Calenge, C. (2006) The package adehabitat for the R software: a tool for the analysis of space and habitat use by animals.
+Ecological Modelling, 197, 516-519

 ## Documentation
 The output consists of (i) a zipped shapefile (.shp) with the home-range polygon; (ii) an interactive map (.html) with the input points and home-range polygon on a background map